paulovsm/dog-breed-classifier/README.md

 ___
 * **Jupyter notebook / AWS Sagemaker Notebook**.
 It was used from data exploration to final algorithm tests
 * **Jupyter notebook / Google Colab**.
 It was used from experimenting and testing models training leveraging the available GPU resources.
+* **Docker**.
+It was used to wrap the app runtime environment and support deployment task.
 * **PyTorch**.
 It was used to develop the CNN models to predict the dog's breed
 * **OpenCV**.
 It was used to identify the human face
 * **Matplotlib**.
 It was used to show images and plot graphs
 * **NumPy**, It was used to support large, multi-dimensional arrays and matrices, functions to operate on these arrays.

 ## Devices used for testing
 ___